leon0241/leon-latex-notes/README.md

 Other configs I've tried to use (the FPM notes were made entirely with VSCode, not entirely sure how I did it because I tried to use it again in third year and it wasn't nearly as smooth, might upload my DICE VSCode configs at some point)

 - [VSCode with HSnips](https://github.com/leon0241/leon-latex-vscode-hsnip) - [Bonus video in action](https://youtu.be/LiLjxrPmJKo) (Quite possibly outdated)
-- [LaTeX Suite with Obsidian](https://github.com/leon0241/latex-suite-config) - Very smooth, and obsidian has the potential to be the best note-taking app by far, just requires a lot of dedication and planning
+- [LaTeX Suite with Obsidian](https://github.com/leon0241/latex-suite-config) - Very smooth, and obsidian has the potential to be a great cross-course note-taking app, just requires a lot of dedication and planning

 ## Legacy Info